NickMeepo/AttrKit/Documentation.md

 ### Other Functions
 1. fix function

-fixAttributes method of NSMutableAttributedString are supported in the chain by *fixed function*, which can work with *from function* and *range functions*:
+fixAttributes method of NSMutableAttributedString are supported in the chain by *fixed function*, which can work with *fromHere function* and *range functions*:

 ```swift
 _ = "AttrKit".attr